SimArgentino/Neural-Network-Based-Lip-Reading-Performance-Evaluation-and-Live-Testing/README.md

 <h2>🛠️ Dataset builder and live test installation steps:</h2>
 <p>We advise Python 3.8 to run our Dataset builder python app. </p>
-<p>If you want to use a different version of python, you can download the dlib-specific wheel file here </p>
+<p>If you want to use a different version of python, you can download the dlib-specific wheel file here: </p>
 <p>https://github.com/sachadee/Dlib</p>

 <p>1.
 Install the dlib-specific wheel file:</p>